 A DUI charge is a scary ordeal.
 Anyone who has a first-time DUI charge in Virginia has not been through the process before and there is a lot to know.
 In most cases, the incident occurs late at night, the individual is tired, and there is a police officer who is clearly investigating.
 The driver is alone, has no attorney to help them at that point, and is generally not free to simply leave the scene.
 In addition, everything they do and say is closely monitored by a person of substantial authority.

-A First Offense DUI requires the assistance of a DUI Lawyer because there is a lot to lose if the case is not handled properly.
+A First Offense DUI in Fairfax County requires the assistance of a DUI Lawyer because there is a lot to lose if the case is not handled properly.
 There are defenses against DUI's and, even if the Commonwealth can prove their case, there are many things that can be done to lessen the damage.
 We have taken the time to provide a lot of good information on this page for you.
 In addition, we offer a Free Consultation to discuss your case.
-We know this is your first time and would guide you every step of the way.
+We know this is your first DUI and will guide you every step of the way.

 The DUI Stop

 When the police officer approaches your window they will begin with explaining the basis for the stop and will then ask where you were coming from and where you are headed.
 This initial questioning is more or less designed to see if you have your wits about you and know what's going on.
-In addition, they're getting you to speak so they can listen to your speech and sense if there is any odor of alcohol.
+In addition, they're getting you to speak so they can listen to your speech and smell if there is any odor of alcohol.
 They may even shine a flashlight in your eyes in order to check your pupils.
 In addition, they will generally take a peek inside your vehicle for anything unusual such as open containers, pill bottles, or other evidence.
 Finally, they will ask if you have had anything to drink and, if so, how much and when.
 If there is no evidence of alcohol consumption, the officer will inquire about any medication or drugs you're on whether or not it's prescribed.
 If there is an admission to drinking or consuming drugs, they will want to ensure you are safe to drive home and the investigation will continue.

 The Field Sobriety Tests

 To ensure you are safe to drive the police officer will ask that you perform some "tests."
 Which tests they give varies among officers but most will at least hit the main three: Horizontal Gaze Nystagmus (HGN), Walk-and-Turn, and One-Legged Stand tests.
 These tests will be conducted on the side of the road or parking lot depending on where you both are at this time.
 In many cases, other officers (backup) will arrive to witness the field sobriety tests and provide any necessary support to the investigating officer.

 First, the officer will (or should) demonstrate the tests for you.
 They will not demonstrate the entire test but a snippet of the test.
-They will be looking to see if you can follow directions and then check your balance during the tests.
+They will be looking to see if you can follow directions and check your balance and coordination during the tests.
 It should be noted that the HGN is not really a balancing test but is designed to see if your eyes deceive you and exhibit signs of intoxication so that the officer knows if they are on the right track (notwithstanding that an eye nystagmus can occur in people that have not consumed any alcohol at all).
 In any event, for the other tests, you are not told how you did after completing each of them.
 Rather, the officer is taking notes and writing down what you did wrong during the tests (called "clues").
 After completion of the tests the officer will either let you drive home or continue the investigation by offering a preliminary breath test to confirm if there is alcohol in your blood.

 The Preliminary Breath Test